aspnetzero/documents/docs/en/Overview-Angular.md

         loaded.

 Fundamental modules have their own **routes**.
 For example;
-AccountModule views start with "**/account**" (like "/account/login"), AdminModule views starts with "**/app/admin**" (like "/app/admin/users").
+AccountModule views start with "**/account**" (like "/account/login"), AdminModule views starts with  **/app/admin**" (like "/app/admin/users").
 Angular's router lazy loads modules based on their url.
 For instance, when you request a url starts with "app/admin", the AdminModule and all it's components are loaded.
 They are not loaded if you don't request those pages.
 That brings better startup time (and also better development time since they are independently splitted to chunks).

 In addition to those fundamental modules, there are some share modules:

 -   app/shared/common/**app-common.module**: a common module used by main and admin modules as shared functionality.
 -   shared/common/**common.module**: A common module used by account and app modules (and their sub modules).
 -   shared/utils/**utils.module**: Another common module used by all modules (and their sub modules).
 We tried to collect general purpose code here those can be used even in different applications.
--   shared/service-proxies/**service-proxy.module**: Auto generated
+-   shared/service-proxies/**service-proxy.module**: Auto generated `nswag` code.
-    nswag code.
 It's used to communicate to backend ASP.NET Core API.
 We will see "how to generate automatic proxies" later.

 ### Configuration

 Angular solution contains src/assets/**appconfig.json** file which contains some configuration for the client side:

 - **remoteServiceBaseUrl**: Used to configure base address of the server side APIs.
 Default value: http://localhost:22742
 - **appBaseUrl**: Used to configure base address of the client application.
 Default value: http://localhost:4200
 - **localeMappings**: Used to configure localizations of third-party libraries that are incompatible with existing localizations.

 **appBaseUrl** is configured since we use it to define format of our URL.
 If we want to use tenancy name as subdomain for a multi-tenant application then we can define **appBaseUrl** as

 http://**{TENANCY\_NAME}**.mydomain.com

 {TENANCY\_NAME} is the place holder here for tenant names.
 Tenancy name can also be configured for **remoteServiceBaseUrl** as similar.
 To make tenancy name subdomains properly work, we should also make two configurations beside the application:

 1. We should configure DNS to redirect all subdomains to a static IP address.
 To declare 'all subdomains', we can use wildcard like **\*.mydomain.com**.
 2. We should configure IIS to bind this static IP to our application.

 There may be other ways of doing it but this is the simplest way.

 #### AppComponentBase

-If you inherit your components from **AppComponentBase** class, you can get many commonly used services as pre-injected (like localization, permission checker, feature checker, ui notify/message, settings and so on...).
+If you inherit your components from **AppComponentBase** class, you can get many commonly used services as pre-injected (like localization, permission checker, feature checker, UI notify/message, settings and so on...).
 For example; you can just use **l(...)** function In views and **this.l(...)** function in component classes for localization.
 See pre-built components for example usages.

+## Next

+- [Features](Getting-Started-Angular-Login) to understand the solution structure and start your development.
+- [Step by Step Development](Developing-Step-By-Step-Angular-Introduction) tutorial leads you to develop a multi-tenant, localized, authorized, configurable and testable application step by step.